 The filament we offer is plant-based, recyclable PLA plastic (#7).
 PLA does not contain BPA and no safety concerns have been raised about using it with food.
 PLA is not heat resistant.

-Printing cost is $0.15 per gram of filament.
+There is a base cost of $2.00 for all jobs under 10 grams.
+For every gram after that, there is a cost of $0.15 per gram of filament.
 Total cost is based on the estimate given by the printing software program after you submit your design.
 Printing fees are collected at the Circulation Desk at time of pickup.
 Most 3D print items cost $5 or less, based on the maximum print area of 6″x6″x6.2″.
 When you submit a 3D Print Request form, we ask you to select an option regarding cost.
-For example, a bookmark may be printed with approximately 4 grams of filament, costing $0.60 (sixty cents).
+For Example, an item that is 8 grams would cost $2.00.
+An item that is 15 grams would cost $2.75.

 Printing times vary based on size, complexity, and any backlog.
 We aim to have each job completed within 1-2 weeks of submission.
 Please indicate on the 3D Print Request form if you would like us to notify you if the print job will take longer than 2 weeks.